-No trip to India is complete without a trip to the Taj Mahal.
+No trip to India is complete without visiting the Taj Mahal.
 Known globally as an act of love as well as a wonder of the world, people venture from all over the globe to witness the mausoleum that stands majestically over the River Yamuna in Agra, North India.
 Millions of people visit every single year, so here at my tips for visiting the Taj Mahal to help make it as memorable as possible.

 The Story of the Taj Mahal (History)